CoopersProjects/2024-TravelPlannerAPI/README.md

 `GET "/trip/read"`

 Function: Retrieves exisiting details about all available trips.
+Requires a JWT token.

 Resonse: Shows information about trips.